Skip to content

 Best practice in safety risk management is always evolving.
 Image credit: Shutterstock

-The Grenfell Tower fire was a stark reminder of the human cost when critical infrastructure fails, and the importance of safety risk management.
+Tomorrow marks eight years since the Grenfell Tower fire – a sobering reminder of the devastating human cost of critical infrastructure failures and the vital importance of effective safety and risk management.

 Our commitment as civil and infrastructure engineers to ethical practice that puts safety at the heart of infrastructure development is stated clearly in the ICE’s Code of Professional Conduct.